sensu/sensu-docs/content/sensu-go/5.16/reference/events.md

 ### Resolve events

 You can use sensuctl to change the status of an event to `0` (OK).
-Events resolved by sensuctl include the output message: "Resolved manually by sensuctl".
+Events resolved by sensuctl include the output message `Resolved manually by sensuctl`.

 {{< highlight shell >}}
 sensuctl event resolve entity-name check-name
 {{< /highlight >}}

-You should see a confirmation message on success:
+You should see a confirmation message upon success:

 {{< highlight shell >}}
 Resolved